KyryloBulyk/delivery-api-gateway/README.md

-# Delivery API Gateway
+# Delivery Application Project

 ## Overview

-The Delivery API Gateway serves as the front door to the **Delivery** application, orchestrating interactions between clients and the suite of underlying microservices.
-It simplifies the client interface, provides security features like authentication and authorization, and routes requests to appropriate backend services.
+The Delivery application is a comprehensive solution designed for restaurants, delivery services, and consumers in the food industry.
+It facilitates seamless interactions between these entities, enhancing the efficiency of food ordering, delivery, and consumption processes.

+This repository serves as the main hub for the Delivery application, which is built on a microservices architecture.
+This architecture enables the modular development of services, each responsible for a specific piece of functionality.
+This approach enhances scalability, maintainability, and deployment efficiency.

 ## Architecture Interaction
 The API Gateway plays a central role in the Delivery application's microservices architecture, facilitating seamless communication and providing a single entry point for all services.
 Key components it interacts with include: